If you’re thinking about taking out life insurance, the question rattling around your brain my be

 If you don’t feel the same, then we won’t be a good fit.

-The last thing I want is an issue at claims stage.
-You’ll be gone, I’ll be left with your grieving family trying to explain why Michael didn’t disclose his family history of heart problems, and because of that there won’t be a life insurance payout so little Timmy will have to go working down the mine.
+You’ll be gone, we’ll be left with the fallout.
+We’ll be there to comfort your grieving family and try to explain why you lied on your application form, and because of that there won’t be a life insurance payout so little Timmy will have to go working down the mine.

-You take out cover to give yourself and your family peace of mind.
-Our raison d’etre (ooh la la) is to make sure that if the worst did happen, that your family is protected, and if a claim is made, that it’s paid out quickly.
+You buy life insurance to give yourself and your family peace of mind.
+Our raison d’etre (ooh la la) is to make sure that if the worst did happen, your family is protected, and if a claim is made, it’s paid out quickly.

-If this adds some time to your application, we’re ok with that and I hope you are too…otherwise, you’re probably better off applying elsewhere.
+If our process for making sure your cover is kosher adds some time to your application, we’re ok with that and I hope you are too…otherwise, you’re probably better off applying elsewhere.

 What are material facts?

-The insurer takes you at your word and will not automatically double-check with your GP about any information you give so don’t assume “sure it’ll be grand, my GP knows everything”.
-You’d be shocked at the lack of information your GP has especially if you’ve seen a few consultants in your time.
+The insurer takes you at your word and won’t always double-check with your GP about the information you disclose.
+So don’t assume “sure it’ll be grand, my GP will tell them everything”.
+You’d be shocked at how little information is on your GP file especially if you’ve seen a few medical consultants in your time.
+Not all consultants send their reports to your GP.

 If you’re in doubt as to whether something is relevant, tell me and I’ll find out before you apply.

-Fraud happens when someone submits a fake life insurance claim.
+Fraud at it’s most basic level occurs when someone submits a fake life insurance claim.

-It’s usually a deliberate act by the policyholder who is not, in fact, deceased or terminally ill.
+It’s usually a deliberate act by the policyholder who is not, in fact, dead or terminally ill.
 Do you remember the Darwins?

 Fraud is rare but can happen, examples include: